 This is how a new version of the video module has been developed.
 It streams both live and recorded videos.
 The module features a new universal video player.
 And above all, it does not just show and save video files but skillfully integrates them into the entire monitoring system providing new opportunities for partners and end-users.

-In the previous version, video from MDVRs was sent to the server and only after that – to Wialon.
+In the previous version, video from MDVRs was sent to the server and only after that – to the GPS fleet tracking system Wialon.
 The server was deployed, configured, and administered by the partner.
 This ensured video stream conversion from MDVR.

 To simplify this work and make the solution universal, we have redesigned its architecture.
 Now video streams from MDVRs get to Wialon via Amazon Web Services (AWS).